udemyrailscourse/alpha-blog-6/README.md

-The front-end: Error messages and flash helper (hash)
+The front-end: Updating articles functionality